aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Excalidraw: final trees
 - Performant, interactive, prog.enh applications with good developer experience
+- spas are still okay for certain uses cases!
 - There´s a lot I didn't cover today
 - React 19 hooks ties it together, and there is alot more to come from these.
 They will be primitives for libraries simpliying things for developers.